Ancient furniture: Drills and bow drills

-Process
+Manufacturing process

 The most useful kind of wood would have come from a tree with straight trunks, sufficient heartwood, and no defects.
 Before using manufacturing furniture or anything out of this wood, first axes needed to be used to cut down the tree.
 The lumberjacks would start by cutting down the bottom of the tree.
 Several other men would catch the rest of the tree after it fell.
 Once this part of the process had been completed, a new stage would start.
 After branches, sapwood, and bark were removed, the logs would be cut into smaller and more manageable boards.
 To achieve this, the boards would cleave with mallets and wedges.
 Saws were used to cut shorter logs that were vertically secured to posts.
 Egyptians would have cut through logs using a method called through and through cutting.
 Also, the wood needed to properly be positioned and created.
 If this was not done the climate of Egypt would cause problems for the furniture and material.
 The wood needed to be kept away from sunlight as this might result in unwanted drying.
 Fitting lids, firm joints, and unwarped boards of furniture were used to season the timber.
 This was because other forms required more advanced tools.
 Once this process was completed, the beams were placed on a simple lumber stack.
 This allowed for natural air drying.
 Sometimes this resulted in microbial organisms growing, causing the material to decay.
 Other times the material simply changed shape.
 Whilst cutting, logs would be strapped to a trestle.
 This trestle supported the log by using a horizontal beam held up by two splayed legs.
 This was done to make cutting logs safer for the workers.